npg70/galbreath-old/maltmen.md

-# Galbreath Brewers and Distillers in Campbeltown 1700-1800
+# Galbreath Brewers and Distillers in Campbeltown 1700-1900

 Misc notes for future reference and placement.
-Some of the record may be for the same person.
+Some of the records may be for the same person.

 ## Alexander Galbreath